-Wood flour: Postindustrial bio-based soft wood waste from the wood industry, which is milled into flour.
-From PEFC controlled forestry only.
+Wood flour: Postindustrial bio based soft wood waste from the wood industry, which is milled into flour.

-Calcium carbonate: An abundant mineral found in all parts of the world as the main substance in rocks (i.e., marble and limestone).
+Calcium carbonate: An abundant mineral found in all parts of the world as the chief substance in rocks (i.e., marble and limestone).
 It can be ground to varying particle sizes and is widely used as filler.

-Recycled Marmoleum: Scrap material coming from the Marmoleum production, which is reused and post-consumer recycled Marmoleum scrap, grinded and processed as raw material into new flooring.
+Reused and recycled Marmoleum: Scrap material coming from the Marmoleum production which is reused and post-consumer recycled Marmoleum scrap, grinded and processed as raw material into new flooring.

 Titanium dioxide: A white pigment produced from the mineral rutile, a naturally occurring form of titanium dioxide.

-The production of the pigment is a large-scale chemical process.
+The production of the pigment is a large-scale chemical process

-Other pigments: The vast majority of the color pigments used are iron oxide based.
+Various other pigments: The vast majority of the used color pigments are iron oxide based.